msridhar/NullAway-wiki/Configuration.md

   - `-XepOpt:NullAway:TreatGeneratedAsUnannotated=...`

 If set to `true`, NullAway treats any class annotated with `@Generated` as if its APIs are unannotated when analyzing uses from other classes.
 It also does not perform analysis on the code inside `@Generated` classes.
 If you can modify the code generator such that at least the APIs of `@Generated` classes are annotated correctly, we recommend using the `-XepOpt:NullAway:ExcludedClassAnnotations` option instead.
 Defaults to `false`.
-## Library Models

-In addition to these options, NullAway will look for any classes implementing the `com.uber.nullaway.LibraryModels` interface, in the annotation processor path, and consider those as plug-in models for third-party unannotated libraries.
-(We search for such classes using the [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) facility.)
-Models defined in such classes will be loaded in addition to the default models for common Java and Android libraries included with the checker itself.
-For documentation on writing such custom models, refer to the javadoc documentation for `com.uber.nullaway.LibraryModels` itself.
-Also see our [sample library model](https://github.com/uber/NullAway/tree/master/sample-library-model) for an example; it is pulled in and used by our sample Java module (see [the `build.gradle` file](https://github.com/uber/NullAway/blob/ac6e3e1b63d357eec5f9e32fb02b024bf9cfb1f9/sample/build.gradle#L28)).
-Note that if you can edit the source code of the library, you might be able to add [`@Contract` annotations](https://github.com/uber/NullAway/wiki/Supported-Annotations#contracts) instead of writing a library model.

 ### Restricted Regexp Package Patterns